KULL-Centre/_2023_Theisen_Molecular_Switching/README.md

 **Preprint**: [Research Square](https://www.researchsquare.com/article/rs-3034274/latest)

 ## Data Description
-This repository is organized into several sections, each representing a different aspect of our study:
+This repository is organized into several folders depending on the data type.

 ### NMR (Nuclear Magnetic Resonance)
   - DREB2A NMR data contains CEST profiles in a raw format.
 WT DREB2A was recorded using 500 µM DREB2A and 25 µM Med25ACID.
 Carbon CEST profiles were recorded at 25 °C.